momentum-cohort-2019-09/w6-pathfinder-lesliehealray/README.md

 If you get that done, then read [the `argparse` module tutorial](https://docs.python.org/3.7/howto/argparse.html).
 Implement a command-line interface for your program, allowing the user to give the name of the elevation file on the command line.
 You can add more options, such as the color to use for the optimal path and other paths.

 Once you do the above, you can get your own data.
 Go to [the NOAA Grid Extract tool](http://maps.ngdc.noaa.gov/viewers/wcs-client/).
-The UI is a litle funky.
+The UI is a little funky.
 You want to:

 - Select an area
 - Download the data in "ArcGIS ASCII Grid" format.